Classical Literature and Philosophy BA

 Career opportunities

-A degree as demanding and broad as Classical Literature and Philosophy equips you with a wide range of transferable skills that are highly valuable to employers.
+A degree as broad as Classical Literature and Philosophy equips you with a wide range of transferable skills that are highly valuable to employers.

-You’ll have advanced communication skills, which allow you to present and defend your ideas confidently and clearly.
-You’ll also have strong independent research skills and be able to think critically about the information you find.
+You’ll have advanced communication skills, enabling you to present and defend your ideas confidently and clearly, as well as strong independent research skills and the ability to think critically about the information you find.
 You’ll also have the teamwork and organisational skills needed to handle two different subjects.

-This means our graduates are in a great position to succeed in diverse careers.
-They’ve gone into publishing, law, journalism, education, advertising and marketing, business and finance, the charity sector, and the civil service.
+Our graduates are in a great position to succeed in diverse careers – they’ve gone into publishing, law, journalism, education, advertising and marketing, business and finance, the charity sector, and the civil service.
 Many have also continued to postgraduate study.

 You can read more about the range of careers our Classical Literature and Philosophy graduates progress into, as well as the support we offer you throughout your degree.